antrea-io/antrea/docs/antrea-network-policy.md

 "sources" or `egress` "destinations".
 A ClusterGroup with `ipBlock` referenced in an ACNP's `appliedTo` field will be ignored, and the policy will have no effect.
+For a same ClusterGroup, `ipBlock` and `ipBlocks` cannot be set concurrently. ipBlock will be deprecated for ipBlocks in future versions of ClusterGroup.

+**ipBlocks**: This selects a list of IP CIDR ranges to allow as `ingress` "sources" or `egress` "destinations".
+A ClusterGroup with `ipBlocks` referenced in an ACNP's `appliedTo` field will be ignored, and the policy will have no effect.
+For a same ClusterGroup, `ipBlock` and `ipBlocks` cannot be set concurrently.

 **serviceReference**: Pods that serve as the backend for the specified Service will be grouped.
 Services without selectors are currently not supported, and will